Site icon BIG

 3. Fewer Weeds and Pests: Defined borders reduce weed spread and deter burrowing pests.

-4. Ease of Access: Less bending and kneeling makes gardening more comfortable.
+4. Ease of Access: Less bending and kneeling make gardening more comfortable.

 5. Extended Growing Season: Soil in raised beds warms earlier in spring and stays warmer in fall.